david-coyle-sjc/impeller/README.md

 This code would create a whole new `Child` value in the repository, which would be unrelated to the original `Person`.

-#### Recursive Trees
+#### Trees with Variable Depth

-In theory you can create recursive trees with `struct`s and `protocol`s.
+In theory you can create trees of variable depth using `struct`s and `protocol`s.
 For example, it would be possible to create an `AnyStorable` `struct` that forwards all function calls to a wrapped value of a concrete `Storable` type.

 At this point, it is unclear if Impeller can be made to work with such types.
 It is an area of investigation.